internship-experience-uk/google-code-sample/cpp/README.md

 The below commands assume you are located in the root folder.

-## Running and Testing from the Commandline
+## Running and Testing from the Command line
 To build:
 ```shell script
 cmake -S . -B build